 - Completed Master Plan for future Fire Company and Municipal Campus expansion.

-- Assisted the Board of Commissioners negotiate new 3 year AFSCME contract and 4 Year Police Contract.
+- Assisted the Board of Commissioners to negotiate new 3-year AFSCME contract and 4 Year Police Contract.

 - Coordinated Customer Service training for support staff.

 - Coordinated with UGI to rebuild Diehl Road and pave half of Juniper Drive after a gas line was replaced.

 - Awarded one year contract (2017) extension to Republic Services for trash service.